dieterich-lab/QutRNA/Readme.md

 ## Alignment

-Our alignment workflow employs an optimal local alignment strategy using the implementation as provided by the [parasail](https://github.com/jeffdaily/parasail/) software.
+Our alignment workflow employs an optimal local alignment strategy using the implementation provided by the [parasail](https://github.com/jeffdaily/parasail/) software.
 In summary, optimal alignments may produce drastically different tRNA read mappings and are superior to heuristic alignments.

-Our strategy to assess the statistical significance is rooted in a simulation-based approach, which produces random alignments.
+Our statistical significance assessment strategy is rooted in a simulation-based approach, which produces random alignments.
 Briefly, we reverse input sequences.
 Then, we compute alignments in **forward** orientation with all original reads and **reverse** orientation.
 We classify alignments in the **forward** orientation as true and the ones with **reverse** read orientation as false.

-Alignment precision is then defined by TP/(TP+FP) and alignment recall by TP/(TP+FN) according to some score threshold *t*, where TP: true positive, FP: false positive, and FN: false negative.
+Alignment precision is then defined by TP/(TP+FP), and alignment recall by TP/(TP+FN) according to some score threshold *t*, where TP is a true positive, FP is a false positive, and FN is a false negative.

 We calculate an optimal threshold for a given precision and filter mapped reads accordingly.